 - Explicitly states they have recently purchased from a direct competitor.

-For more information on lead scoring, our white paper on creating an Effective Lead Scoring Model details how to use social, behavior, demographic, and account scores to obtain a full picture of your leads.
+For more information on lead scoring, our white paper on creating an Effective Lead Scoring Model details how to use social, behavioral, demographic, and account scores to obtain a full picture of your leads.